sysghent/plant-pot/workshop/02-software/04-serial-print-debug/README.md

 In this exercise you will see how to `print`-debug your code.
 You will find a way to send simple string messages over the USB cable to your laptop.
 This is a simple way to debug your code without using a debugger.

-In later exercises you will see a slightly faster way (using `RTT` and `defmt`), but for now we will use simple serial output.

 ## Pre-requisites

 Install a serial monitor.
 On Linux you can use `tio` or `picocom`.
 On Windows you can use `PuTTY` or `Tera Term`.
 On MacOS you can use `screen` or `CoolTerm`.